-5. Calculating Work in Progress, Volume of University Work and Location
+- Calculating Work in Progress, Volume of University Work and Location

-G. REFERENCE CHECKS
+- F. REFERENCE CHECKS

-H. NOTIFICATION OF APPLICANTS
+G. NOTIFICATION OF APPLICANTS

 1. Understanding of the Program and Project Requirements

-The Applicants are evaluated on their understanding of the requirements and needs of the project as demonstrated by their project teams, including consultants.
-The Applicants are rated on the completeness of their understanding of the factors which are unique to the project, including the thoroughness demonstrated in analyzing and investigating the scope of the project and in preparing for the interview.
+The Applicants are evaluated on their understanding of the requirements and needs of the Project as demonstrated by their project teams, including consultants.
+The Applicants are rated on the completeness of their understanding of the factors which are unique to the Project, including the thoroughness demonstrated in analyzing and investigating the scope of the Project and in preparing for the interview.
 The score range is 0-20.

 2. Approach and Method

-The committee considers the applicants' and their consultants' approaches to the project and methods proposed for planning, designing and administration of the project.
-The applicants should be asked to identify by name the key personnel of their proposed teams: project manager, project architect, project construction administrator and other key staff members to be assigned to the job.
-The applicant should also identify those responsible in areas such as: civil engineering, electrical engineering, landscape design, mechanical engineering, structural engineering, etc. The score range is 0-20.
+The Committee considers the applicants' and their consultants' approaches to the Project and methods proposed for planning, designing and administration of the project.
+The Applicants should be asked to identify by name the key personnel of their proposed teams: Project Manager, Project Architect, Project Construction Administrator and other key staff members to be assigned to the job.
+The Applicant should also identify those responsible in areas such as: civil engineering, electrical engineering, landscape design, mechanical engineering, structural engineering, etc. The score range is 0-20.

 3. Ability to Provide Service

-The committee evaluates the applicants' ability to meet the owner's required timetable and to provide for the special or unique requirements of the project, including a projected timeline of activities through project completion.
-The applicants should be asked to discuss their ability to fulfill each project requirement and to describe all other projects on which team members are currently involved.
+The Committee evaluates the Applicants' ability to meet the owner's required timetable and to provide for the special or unique requirements of the Project, including a projected time-line of activities through project completion.
+The Applicants should be asked to discuss their ability to fulfill each project requirement and to describe all other projects on which team members are currently involved.
 Results of the reference checks are considered in this category.
 The score range is 0-20.

 Following the presentation, a time may be set aside for questions and answers.
-Initially, only the committee members may ask questions of the firms.
-If time permits and the committee members have no further questions, other interested observers may be allowed to ask questions.
+Initially, only the Committee members may ask questions of the firms.
+If time permits and the Committee members have no further questions, other interested observers may be allowed to ask questions.

-Immediately following the interviews, the committee should ask for input from non-committee member user representatives who attended the interviews.
-After review with the non-committee member representatives, the committee meets to score the presentations, totals the points for each applicant interviewed, and determines the recommended ranking.
+Immediately following the interviews, the Committee should ask for input from non-committee member user representatives who attended the interviews.
+After review with the non-committee member representatives, the Committee meets to score the presentations, totals the points for each Applicant interviewed, and determines the recommended ranking.

-L. MAINTENANCE OF SELECTION RECORDS
+K. MAINTENANCE OF SELECTION RECORDS

 L. APPROVAL OF COMMITTEE RECOMMENDATION

-N. NOTIFICATION OF INTERVIEWED FIRMS
+M. NOTIFICATION OF INTERVIEWED FIRMS